Why is gut health so important for menopausal women?

 WHICH SUPPLEMENTS SHOULD I TAKE AND WHY?

-Indi Body contains a selection of beneficial fibres and probiotics to support the variety you can consume each day.
+INDI Daily Gut contains a selection of beneficial fibres and probiotics to support the variety you can consume each day.

-All-in-one health support
+All-in-one nutrition support

 Our delicious berry flavour whole food and fibre-rich plant powder bolsters your daily diet to improve gut health, digestion, energy, mood and more.
 Loved by nutritionists, it's an everyday essential that virtually anyone will benefit from.